philmcminn/new-paper/README.md

 * [John's Small Collection of LaTeX Tips](https://john.regehr.org/latex/), by John Regehr

-Bear in mind that some of the advice given is subjective.
+Bear in mind that sometimes the advice given is subjective, and hence contradictory.

 You should follow the guidelines specified by this repository if it contradicts what you read elsewhere.
 For example, this repository chooses to structure papers by splitting its content across several files.
 This is because I prefer to structure papers in a modular fashion, much like a computer program.
 It is not hard to find things using text search in a good text editor, so long as you include all the relevant files in the scope of the search.